-Dice hard boiled eggs, onions, thinly slice the celery, mince the garlic, and place all in a large bowl.
+- Place the hard boiled eggs, celery, onion, and garlic in a large bowl.
+Stir to combine.

-Place stuffing in the loaf pan and form to fit.
-Dot the top with the cubed butter and cover with foil.
+- Place stuffing in the skillet or pan and form to fit.
+Dot the top with the cubed butter, and cover with aluminum foil.

-Cook for 1 hour.
-For a crispy crust remove the foil after 45 minutes.
+- Cook for 1 hour.
+Optional: For a crispy crust remove the foil for the last 15 minutes.

 - Allow the stuffing to cool for 20 minutes before serving.

 - See post for storage options.